Dickson Jere

-Dickson Jere is a Zambian lawyer (barrister), journalist, published author and renowned political analyst specializing on African affairs.
+Dickson Jere is a Zambian lawyer, journalist, author and political analyst specialising on African affairs.
 He previously served as senior advisor and spokesman of Zambia's Fourth President Rupiah Bwezani Banda.
 He has also sat on a number of government committees dealing with the economic sector of the country.
 He sits on the boards of various companies.

-Jere is a Lawyer and Advocate of the High Court for Zambia, having obtained an LLB degree from the University of Zambia and a Bar Practicing Certificate from the Zambia Institute of Advanced Legal Education (ZIALE).
-Jere is a double master's degree holder; he holds the prestigious Masters In Intellectual Property (MIP) from Africa University in Zimbabwe and another Masters of Laws Degree (LLM) in Human Rights from Lusaka University and scooped the best graduating student award (2017).
-He is an Associate in a premier law firm, Mvunga Associates, where he specializes in Litigation, Business Advisory and General Counsel.
-As a practising lawyer, he has played various roles as an official, lawyer and advisor in various issues concerning mining in Zambia and other Southern African countries.
-He has represented a number of mining companies on wide range of issues that includes energy, taxation, environment and disputes arising from development agreements with governments.
-He is also a practicing Arbitrator and member of the Chartered Institute of Arbitrators (UK) and a bonafide member of the Law Society of Zambia.
+Jere is a lawyer and advocate of the High Court for Zambia, having obtained an LLB degree from the University of Zambia and a Bar Practising Certificate from the Zambia Institute of Advanced Legal Education (ZIALE).
+Jere is a double master's degree holder; he holds a Master's In Intellectual Property (MIP) from Africa University in Zimbabwe and another Master of Laws Degree (LLM) in human rights from Lusaka University.
+He is an associate in the law firm, Mvunga Associates, where he specializes in litigation, business advisory and general counsel.
+As a practising lawyer, he has played various roles as an official, lawyer and adviser in various issues concerning mining in Zambia and other Southern African countries.
+He has represented a number of mining companies on wide range of issues that includes energy, taxation, environment and disputes arising from development agreements with governments and is also a practising arbitrator and member of the Chartered Institute of Arbitrators (UK) and a member of the Law Society of Zambia.

 Journalism career

-After his diploma in Journalism, Public Relations and Advertising graduation from Sir Evelyn Hone College of Applied Arts and Commerce, Lusaka, Dickson Jere joined Zambia's leading daily newspaper and tabloid, The Post, as a reporter in the mid-1990s and it was there that he honed his journalism skills.

-Jere worked with a chain of international media organisations, including the Agence France Presse (AFP), BBC Africa Service, Radio France International (RFI), Africa Confidential, African Energy and South Africa's talk show Radio 702 where he regularly featured as a political commentator.
+After finishing his diploma in journalism, public relations and advertising graduation from Sir Evelyn Hone College of Applied Arts and Commerce, Lusaka, Dickson Jere joined Zambia's The Post, as a reporter in the mid-1990s.
+Jere worked with international media organisations, including the Agence France Presse (AFP), BBC Africa Service, Radio France International (RFI), Africa Confidential, African Energy and South Africa's talk show Radio 702 where he regularly featured as a political commentator.
 Moreover, he has featured regularly on a number of radio and television stations in Southern Africa as an analyst discussing political and economic developments in the region.

 Constitution Review Commissioner

-In 2003, President Levy Patrick Mwanawasa, SC appointed Jere as a Commissioner on the Commission tasked to draft the country's constitution.
+In 2003, President Levy Patrick Mwanawasa appointed Jere as a commissioner on the commission tasked to draft the country's constitution.
 The new Constitution was enacted into law in 2016.
-Prior to his appointment, Jere was serving as president of the Media Institute of Southern Africa (MISA) Zambia as well as board member of the Media Trust Fund.
+Prior to his appointment, Jere had served as president of the Media Institute of Southern Africa (MISA) Zambia as well as board member of the Media Trust Fund.
 He also worked as lead consultant for the Access to Justice Program under the Ministry of Justice in Zambia where he was in charge of establishing a public relations wing and other customer care programs for the country's judiciary.
-Additionally, he worked as media advisor for the United Nations Economic Commission for Africa (Southern Africa regional office) as well as media liaison officer for the European Union Electoral Observation Mission to Zambia in 2001.
+Additionally, he worked as media adviser for the United Nations Economic Commission for Africa (Southern Africa regional office) as well as media liaison officer for the European Union Electoral Observation Mission to Zambia in 2001.